 Economic conditions in Virginia and Maryland generally improved as payroll employment grew, business conditions strengthened and housing market indicators were fairly positive.
-According to Forbes Magazine, Virginia was named the fourth best state in the country in which to do business based on costs, labor supply, regulatory environment, current economic climate, growth prospects, and quality of life.
-Maryland ranked twenty-seventh, a nine spot improvement in the last two years.
+According to Forbes Magazine, Virginia, again, was named the fourth best state in the country in which to do business based on costs, labor supply, regulatory environment, current economic climate, growth prospects, and quality of life.
+Maryland ranked thirty-fourth, a seven spot decline over last year.

 As the period of low commodity prices continues, producers in many agricultural sectors face reduced profitability, particularly for certain row crops.
-Excessive rain late in the year affected certain crop yields across the territory.
+Much of the Association's territory experienced drought conditions in the second half of the year.
+While the weather impacted yields, most areas still reported average overall yields.

-The outlook for 2019 is generally forecasted to be similar to 2018, marked with moderate economic growth, continued low commodity prices, and potentially rising interest rates.
+The outlook for 2020 is generally forecasted to be similar to 2019, marked with moderate or declining economic growth, continued low commodity prices, and potentially rising interest rates.